 Such a gruesome event.
 Heart-breaking to the core of their being.

 They want to leave it all behind; take the road out of it all.
 So, the two men depart from the hills of Jerusalem to get away from all the reminders of a heartrending crucifixion on the hill of Golgotha.

-Just as the road slopes down from Jerusalem, so their souls now slope down, reeling from dashed hopes of an empty tomb.
+As the road slopes down from Jerusalem, so their souls now slope down, emptied of hope from a vacant tomb.
 With the Sabbath now past, the two men somberly amble their way to the village of Emmaus, just a little more than seven miles away.

 One would think that the crisp, clear sky, the warm afternoon sun, and the aroma of spring buds in the air would revive their souls.
 Not so.

 In their attempt to leave behind the pain and disappointment, they find they yet carry the heartache with them: the lashings of punishment strike at their emotions; the nails of hatred pierce their hearts; the thorns of a mocking crown penetrate their thoughts.

 Numb from it all, Cleopas and his friend stroll along the way discussing the dreadful events.